 As far as outfitter preference goes, for two-plus decades, we’ve gone with Rocky Ford Outfitters and have no complaints.

 They’ll bus you to the entry point in the river and then you just paddle or float ‘til you get back to your car.
+If you want to look at a few other outfitters, there are a few well-reviewed outfitters on Tripadvisor.

 Canoeing the Niobrara River with kids